Master’s Degree Programs

 - Evidence of successful completion of an introductory statistics course.

-- International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE) scores per Purdue University Graduate School policies.
+- International degree-seeking applicants whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) Internet-based Test, International English Language Testing System (IELTS), or Pearson Test of English (PTE) scores per Purdue University Graduate School policies.

 Post-Master’s Certificate Programs